Welcome to Whittier Harbor

 First, before you leave home or are planning your vacation check out the tunnel hours and fees at http://www.dot.state.ak.us/creg/whittiertunnel/index.shtml.
 The Tunnel is 2.5 miles in length and is one lane traveling one way each hour.

-Secondly, parking your car, truck or trailer can be a challenge if you head for the wrong place when you enter the City.
-Please look at the map of the waterfront area parking.
-Please notice that the waterfront parking area is for Two Hour Parking, Permit Parking and Active Stage Parking for boats and trailers.
-If you want to park a car, truck or trailer in the City for longer than two hours, you must utilize the private long term parking lot located across the tracks from the waterfront.
+Secondly, parking your car, truck or trailer can be a challenge.
+When you enter the City, please look at the map of the waterfront area parking.
+Please notice that the waterfront parking area is broken up into 3 parking areas.
+The first is for 2 hour parking which is along the curb.
+The second area is for permit parking only.
+Please visit one of our parking meters to pay for parking.
+The last area is for staging your boat.
+From April 15th – October 15th, vehicles with trailers or trailers by themselves are not allowed to be parked in the Harbor parking lot.
+If you wish to park a trailer you will need to utilize the private long term parking lot located across the tracks from the waterfront.
 This parking lot, as well as camping and RV parking is accessed by turning right just over the bridge as you approach the waterfront area.

 If you are driving an RV and are not headed to the Alaska Marine Highway Terminal, you will experience serious difficulty maneuvering around the boat ramp operation and will find no parking for your RV.
 Please make the right turn just after the bridge for RV Parking.